weishi10141993/MuJetAnalysis_LimitSetting/README.md

 5. Send jobs to run combine for each mass point.
 Before submit, do a local test on one mass point using the combine command inside the submission file.
 Stay outside the macros directory to source the file below as the relative directory matters here.

+   The "expectedFromGrid" tells combine to use the grid to compute the expected limit for this quantile.
+To produce observed limit (after unblinding), remove the "--expectedFromGrid" option.
+Note for the expected limit, you can add --rMax option to speed up the toy MC if you have a reasonable understanding where the expected limit on r should be.

    ```
    cd MuJetAnalysis_LimitSetting
    source macros/RunOnDataCard_T30000.sh #30k toys/job (recommended)
    ```

-   The "expectedFromGrid" tells combine to use the grid to compute the expected limit for this quantile.
-To produce observed limit (after unblinding), remove the "--expectedFromGrid" option.

    The more toys, the better, but it takes more time.
 Refer to [TAMU Terra page](https://hprc.tamu.edu/wiki/Terra:Batch_Processing_SLURM) for info about the slurm batch system.